 • Phone Number

 • Reason for Return

-We will reply with instructions on how you can send your DosaMaker back to us and receive your refund.
+We will reply with instructions on how you can send your DosaMaker back and receive your refund.
 Please note, a return shipping cost of $15 will be deducted from your refund if we provide a FedEx return shipping label.

 I am using my DosaMaker for the first time.
 How can I learn how to use it?

 i) Read the Quick Start Guide to familiarize yourself with how the DosaMaker works.
 To view the Quick Start Guide, click here.

 ii) Watch our instructional videos.
 To view our videos, click here.

 iii) Read the Instruction Manual.
 To view the Instruction Manual, click here.

 If you still have questions about using your DosaMaker, please email [email protected].

 To avoid accidental burns unplug your DosaMaker and allow to cool completely before cleaning.